pubino/orfe_graduate_handbook/README.md

 -   **Photo ID Cards**

-8.  **Policy for Graduate Student Travel, Travel Reimbursement and Reimbursement of Out of Pocket Expenses.
-(CONCUR)**
+## Policy on Graduate Student Travel

 **Policy for Student Travel, Travel Reimbursement and Reimbursement of Out of Pocket Expenses**